Sensitivity of the limit shape of sample clouds from meta densities: Preliminaries

 \subsection{Convergence of sample clouds}

-An \emph{$n$-point sample cloud} is the point process consisting of the first $n$ points of a sequence of independent observations from a given distribution, after proper scaling.
-We write \bql{q1Nn} N_n=\{\ZB_1/a_n,\ldots,\ZB_n/a_n\} \eql where $\ZB_1,\ZB_2,\ldots$ are independent observations from the given probability distribution on $\rbb^d$, and $a_n$ are positive scaling constants.
-It is custom to write $N_n(A)$ for the number of the points of the sample cloud that fall into the set $A$.
+An \textit{$n$-point sample cloud} is the point process consisting of the first $n$ points of a sequence of independent observations from a given distribution, after proper scaling.
+We write

+where $\ZB_1,\ZB_2,\ldots $ are independent observations from the given probability distribution on $\rbb^d$, and $a_n$ are positive scaling constants.
+It is customary to write $N_n(A)$ for the number of the points of the sample cloud that fall into the set $A$.

 In this section, we discuss the asymptotic behaviour of sample clouds from the original density $f$ and from the associated meta density $g$ in the standard set-up.
-The difference in the asymptotic behaviour is striking: sample clouds from a heavy-tailed density $f$ converge in distribution to a Poisson point process on $\rbb^d\sm\{\zerob\}$ whereas sample clouds from a light-tailed meta density $g$ tend to have a clearly defined boundary.
+The difference in the asymptotic behaviour is striking: sample clouds from the heavy-tailed density $f$ converge in distribution to a Poisson point process on $\rbb^d\sm\{\zerob\}$ whereas sample clouds from the light-tailed meta density $g$ tend to have a clearly defined boundary.
 They converge onto a deterministic set.